Fabian-Gruenbichler/rust/src/doc/reference/src/items/constant-items.md

 non-[`Copy`] types.
 References to the same constant are not necessarily guaranteed to refer to the same memory address.

+The constant declaration defines the constant value in the [value namespace] of the module or block where it is located.

 Constants must be explicitly typed.
 The type must have a `'static` lifetime: any references in the initializer must have `'static` lifetimes.

-Constants may refer to the address of other constants, in which case the address will have elided lifetimes where applicable, otherwise – in most cases – defaulting to the `static` lifetime.
+Constants may refer to the address of other constants, in which case the address will have elided lifetimes where applicable, otherwise -- in most cases -- defaulting to the `static` lifetime.
 (See [static lifetime elision].)
 The compiler is, however, still at liberty to translate the constant many times, so the address referred to may not be stable.